jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ```
 Field                              Size  Value/Description
 -----                              ----  -----------------
-payload_length                     4     Total length of body following (BE)
+total_length                       4     Total wire length of this frame, BE (includes these 4 bytes; see §4.2)
 session_msg_type                   4     0x00000033 (legacy) or 0x00000034 (modern); see §11
 sequence_number                    4     Random 24-bit initial value, BE
 ─── ROUTING BLOCK ───